aws-samples/aws-health-events-insight/README.md

 ## **Backfill HealthEvents (optional)**

+**Option 1: Manual backfill for individual Account**

-**Note** By default, Heidi does not automatically backfill older health events.
+By default, Heidi does not automatically backfill older health events.
 However, you can manually perform this task using the [HealthEventBackFill.py](https://github.com/aws-samples/aws-health-events-insight/blob/main/src/Setup/utils/HealthEventBackFill.py) script.
+You need to run this Python script in each account where backfill is required.

 Go to `aws-health-events-insight` directory and run `HealthEventBackFill.py` and provide necessary inputs.